How we Edit Your Wedding Photos

 Then our team will complete our standard editing process on an image; however, they will first maximize dynamic range, and then add selective contrast to parts of an image as a whole.
 We will create subject selections, remove distractions, and may replace the sky, increase symmetry by moving subjects or background elements, and then add color toning to each individual part of an image.
 Once the initial edits are complete, they are sent to Michael for review, Michael will then approve an image once finished.

-Our Signature Edits are designed for wall art, album covers, or full-page spreads and is intended to tell the story of your wedding day in a single image, much like a poster used to advertise a movie.
+Our Signature Edits are designed specifically for wall art and are intended to tell the story of your wedding day in a single image, much like a poster used to advertise a movie.
 These images are designed to be impactful and unique.
+It's important to note that not every image can be a signature edit, images must be shot using specific techniques and we typically aim to shoot 2-4 on a wedding day.

 Once your full image set is completed, an online gallery is then created to store your images.
 This acts as a 4th backup device as well, securing your pictures in the cloud.
 After you come in for your reveal and album selection, we will then send you the online gallery via a web link and a phone app.
 We require that we meet with you in person to review your images before submitting them to you to ensure satisfaction and go over your album options.